 #3 Anetra (was #3, 1, Pre-Season #2)

 Anetra had a respectable middle-of-the-pack performance in Snatch Game.
 It’s hard to say if she showed a lot of nerve for her outlandish choice or lacked the nerve to make a riskier one.

 Anetra performed one of my Snatch Game pet peeves – making up a fictionalized female version of a famous man.
-She played “Gorgena” Ramsey rather than Chef Gordon Ramsay, and… why?
+She played “Gorgena” Ramsey rather than Chef Gordon Ramsey, and… why?
 Why couldn’t we just have Gordon Ramsey?
 He could easily be dragged up a bit and he has a deliciously over-the-top personality to parody.

 Anetra was so quick to jump on Ru’s introduction to clarify her character that she stepped on a potential joke.
 She settled down a bit afterwards, and managed to laugh at herself while making Ru laugh.
 Poking fun at yourself in good humor is an easy path to safety in Snatch Game, but I can’t help but wonder how much better it might’ve been if she took an even bigger risk and simply played Gordon.

 While Anetra’s slinky black widow drag wasn’t a game-changer, it came at the perfect time for her after two weeks of caped catsuits.
 The creepy long fingers and startling white accents in her makeup gave it enough of a scary edge without going full horror.
 However, I wasn’t really feeling the vestigial spider abdomen floating behind her.
 It was almost comedically tiny.
 I think she might’ve looked better with out it.